razerofficial/cocos2d-plugin-razer-sdk/README.md

 #endif
 ```

 Use the main `JNI` hook to initialize the `Java` plugin at the right time.
-The sample has all the `RazerSDK API` calls in `InAppPurchases\Classes\HelloWorldScene.cpp`.
+The sample has all the `RazerSDK API` calls in [InAppPurchases\Classes\HelloWorldScene.cpp](https://github.com/razerofficial/cocos2d-plugin-razer-sdk/blob/master/InAppPurchases/Classes/HelloWorldScene.cpp).

 ```
 void cocos_android_app_init (JNIEnv* env) {